DiversityCorp/companies-on-blm/data/DATA_SOURCING.md

 ### Upload files

-:exclamation: Don't forget to move the files from */new* to */archive/* once they have been uploaded.
+:exclamation: Don't forget to move the files from */new* to */archive/* once they have been uploaded, or to */broken/* if the upload fails so they can be reviewed.